Back to DOTScreener

 Step 2: Train the team

 Every load tender starts with the policy.
 No exceptions without written justification.
 No exceptions for big-customer loads, no exceptions for time-sensitive loads, no exceptions ever without sign-off.
-The operational discipline IS the defense.
+Consistent application of the policy is what makes it meaningful.

 Step 3: Implement a screening system